Posts

 Image

 It's that time of year again...sugar overload!
 I mean Halloween.
 If you have a child with food allergies (or have some yourself) you need to check all the Halloween candy carefully.
+Snack size candy bars can be different from full sized candy bars.
 Son #2 is allergic to tree nuts, so we have to be careful when we pick out candy.
 If you have someone that is allergic to peanuts , good luck finding chocolate candy without it!
 The Snickers, Reese's Peanut Butter Cups and even the Butterfinger candy bars in my cauldron all have peanuts.
 Luckily, we're NOT allergic to peanuts, so we can eat all of these candy bars.
 Mmmmm.
 We worry about cross contamination, so if I had a child that was allergic to peanuts, I wouldn't let him eat the Twix candy bars that are also in the cauldron.
 If you have candy bars that have peanuts mixed in with candy bars that don't, that can be enough cross contamination for some people to cause anaphylaxis.
-We read labels to see if the candy was produced on the same equipment that was used to make
+We read labels to se...

 Image